hew/landing-page-express/README.md

 # Landing Page - Express

-This is an Express app that is meant to serve as the back end for a landing page (with a form).
+This is an Express app that is meant to serve as the back end for a landing page (with a form).

 ## How it Works